 Review The Open Group’s Exploration, Mining, Metals & Minerals (EMMM) Forum industry model as a reference framework, update it with increased mining input, and share how these documents can be useful tools for industry stakeholders.

 The Common Reference Framework Working Group is designed to assess the EMMM industry models as an overview of the business functions and processes of a mining organization from prospecting to the corporate financial statement.
 The purpose is to establish it as a common industry model through the publication of a user’s guideline outlining its use and application.

 Prior to the EMMM models, there has been a lack of a commonly accepted framework providing a generic description of the mining business.
 Without a framework for reference, every new information management initiative starts afresh with issues of explaining objectives and solutions to mining industry challenges.
-GMSG has selected the Open Group’s work as a reference because they have published, scrutinized, tested and approved standard models covering the full value chain of the mining industry.
+GMG has selected the Open Group’s work as a reference because they have published, scrutinized, tested and approved standard models covering the full value chain of the mining industry.

 Current project objectives are: